 Etna is divided into four distinct municipalities, each with distinct soil, elevation and distinctive exposure characteristics due to the complexity of Etna’s volcanic eruptions and lava flows over the years.
 It is broken down into the Northern Slope, the Eastern Slope, the Southern Slope, and the Southwestern Slope.

 Since phylloxera couldn’t reach Etna’s fertile volcanic soil, the vines overall are incredibly old, and almost always own-rooted.
 Grapes are the ideal crop here.
 Winds off the ocean keep summer heat, disease and pests at bay, making it very easy to be organic.
-The upper mountain is barrel, but the slopes under 2000 meters have incredible biodiversity and fertility.
+The upper mountain is barren, but the slopes under 2000 meters have incredible biodiversity and fertility.

 Terre di Montalto is on the southwestern slope of Etna.
 Normally this area is lower in altitude than its more prestigious neighbor, the Northern Slope.
-However, the elevation of this estate is unique in that it sits between 860 and 960 meters (2800 feet to 3200 feet) above sea level.
-Most of the southwestern slope is lower – between 400m to 1000m maximum.
-The soils here are called ‘Ripiddu’ – which is very old soil.
-It is comprised of sand and fist-sized basalt from very old lava flows that break into stones over time.
+However, the elevation of this estate is unique in that it sits between 860 and 960 meters above sea level.
+The wines here are usually riper phenolically than the wines from the Northern Slope, but their higher elevation, cool winds and older soils keep their alcohols low.

 The estate is in Biancavilla and owned by three brothers, who cultivate 6.5 hectares of terraced, steep, own-rooted vines.
 Since the end of the 19th century the family has been involved in the cultivation of vineyards, but it wasn’t until 1980 when they started bottling their own wine.
 They finally built their own winery in 2018.